Union Pacific Depot Renovation - By Robert Rowland

 The firm of Noel Griffith, Jr. and Associates was chosen as Project Manager, the Depot Joint Venture firm of Coates, Clary and Garrett were chosen to provide A & E services and David Ohde and Associates were chosen to provide A & E services for the plaza.

 Snake River Brewing Co. (renamed Shadow's Brewery) was chosen to establish a restaurant in the east wing of the building.
-Accomplice Beer Company opened their doors in early summer of 2016, and has become a fast Cheyenne favorite for great beer and food.
+The east wing is now home to Accomplice Beer Company, which opened their doors in early summer of 2016, and has become a fast Cheyenne favorite for great beer and food.

 In addition during this same time frame, the Greater Cheyenne Chamber of Commerce, Cheyenne Area Convention and Visitor Bureau and the Downtown Development Authority agreed to lease office space on the second floor.